ventimony/mc-cards/README.md

 ### Resource Pack
 Place `PlayingCards/` in your resource packs folder and select the resource pack in Minecraft to load the models.

+#### Variants
+From `v0.1.2`, variant resource packs have been created, found in `variants/`.
+These variants are meant to be used together with the base `PlayingCards/` pack.

 ### Datapack
 Place `PlayingCards_datapack/` in the datapacks folder of a Minecraft world.
 Run the following function to give yourself a bundle of cards
 ```